things4u/ESP-1ch-Gateway-v5.0--OLD/README.md

 # Description

 First of all: PLEASE READ THIS FILE AND HTTP://THINGS4U.GITHUB.IO it should contain most of the information you need to get going.
 Unfortunately I do not have the time to follow up on all emails, and as most information including pin-outs etc etc are contained on these pages I hope you have the time to read them before posting any questions.

-I do have more than 10 Wemos D1 mini boards running, some I built myself, some 10+ on Hallard, 3 on ComResult and 2 ESP32 boards.
-They ALL work without problems.
+I do have more than 10 Wemos D1 mini boards running, some I built myself, some 10+ on Hallard, 3 on ComResult and 4 ESP32 boards.
+They ALL work without problems on this code.
 I did find however that good soldering joints and wiring makes all the difference, so if you get resets you cannot explain, please have a second look at your wiring.

 This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway for the ESP8266.
 Starting version 5.2 also the ESP32 of TTGO (and others) is supported.
-The software implements a standard LoRa gateway with the following exceptions on changes:
+The software implements a standard LoRa gateway with the following exceptions and changes:

 -  This LoRa gateway is not a full gateway but it implements just a one-channel/one frequency gateway.
 The minimum amount of frequencies supported by a full gateway is 3, most support 9 or more frequencies.